syncweek-react-aad/react-aad/README.md

 The React AAD MSAL library provides the following features:

 * Login using Azure Active Directory
-     - create your own function that handles how login (using this AzureAD component) is trigger in your react app
+     - create your own function that handles how login (using this AzureAD component) is triggered in your react app
      - create your own function that handles the login success.
 The AzureAD library will call this function when login is complete to pass back the user info.
 * Logout callback
-    - create your own function to handle how logout (using this AzureAD component) is trigger in your react app
+    - create your own function to handle how logout (using this AzureAD component) is triggered in your react app
 * Optional use of redux store containing the token and user information returned from Active Directory

 ## Getting Started //TODO